The Best Roof Rails and Roof Racks

 When we were choosing a set of crossbars for our personal vehicle, we spent our own money on the Yakima JetStreams.
 The company's more than 40-year reputation, limited lifetime warranty, and high-quality, innovative products tipped the decision over their main competitor, Thule.

-We’ve now been using the JetStream roof rack on a Mazda5 for more than five years, and they still look like new.
-As this minivan didn’t come with factory rails, we did have to buy a set of Skyline towers to fit into the bar ends, and four Landing Pads to mount permanently to the factory roof attachment points.
-At almost $450, it wasn’t a cheap investment, but since then we’ve used them extensively and particularly appreciate how easily and securely they latch and unlatch from the roof.
+W used the JetStream roof rack on a Mazda5 for more than five years, and they still look like new.
+As this minivan didn't come with factory rails, we did have to buy a set of Skyline towers to fit into the bar ends, and four Landing Pads to mount permanently to the factory roof attachment points.
+At almost $450 (in 2016), it wasn't a cheap investment, but since then we've used them extensively and particularly appreciate how easily and securely they latch and unlatch from the roof.
 One person can put them on or take them off in about the time it takes to walk around the car.

 Assembly was tricky and there we did have to make several adjustments to get them to fit just right, but after that, all we've ever done is double check tightness on the pads once a year.
 What little wind noise they make is hushed, and the penalty to gas mileage is less than 1 MPG.